kencochrane/kencochrane.net/content/post/cashstar-the-early-years.md

 ### Tragedy
 CashStar's first CFO was [Mitchell Schecter](https://www.linkedin.com/in/mitchell-schecter-10768/).
 Since we were pretty small, and didn't have a lot of work for a CFO, he was a part time person, who worked out of his house in Massachusetts, where he was a CFO for a few other companies.
 Mitchell handled a lot of things for CashStar, everything from hiring, HR, payroll, and paying all of the bills.
 If it wasn't for him, we wouldn't get paid, and the lights would shut off.

-Unfortunately he died when he was on bike trip vacationing in Europe.
+Unfortunately he died when he had a bicycle accident when vacationing in France.
 This hit us hard, we were still a small company so to lose someone you worked with closely, really sucked.
 Because he was the holder of all of the keys for the company, we were both emotionally and financially stuck at the same time.
 It took us a while to get over his loss, and also get our financial affairs in order.
 If it wasn't for Mitchell I don't know if CashStar would have done as well as it did, and it is important to remember everything that he did for the company.

 ### Early Employee Hire TimeLine:
 - December 2007 David Stone starts CashStar with Steven Boal